-The number of restaurant options are completely overwhelming at Disney.
+The number of restaurant options is entirely overwhelming at Disney.
 There are food choices everywhere.
 Inside the parks, at Disney Springs, and at hotels.
-This is where I was so thankful we used a Disney travel agent.
-She provided us with suggestions and even woke up early once we could make reservations to secure our spots.
-We ended up using four reservations, and otherwise ate at the food court, snacked at the park, or ate in our hotel room.
+I was so thankful we used a Disney travel agent to help us navigate restaurants.
+She provided us with suggestions and even woke up early to make reservations to secure our spots.
+We ended up using four reservations and otherwise ate at the food court, snacked at the park, or ate in our hotel room.

 Below is the cost breakdown:

 - Instacart: When our plane landed in Orlando, one of the first things we did was place an Instacart order.
-It was my first time ever using the service and I was impressed with how easy it was to set up.
+It was my first time using the service, and I was impressed with how easy it was to set up.
 We bought milk, fruit, granola bars, and other snacks.
 Of course, we purchased the items from Aldi.
-This is what we ate for breakfast most days.
-We’d then snack at the park for lunch and then usually had a nice dinner reservation. $67.32
+We ate these groceries for breakfast most days.
+We’d then snack at the park for lunch and usually had a nice dinner reservation. $67.32

 - Paradiso 37: When we landed in Orlando on the first day, we immediately jumped on a shuttle and headed to Disney Springs for our first dinner reservation.
-Paradiso 37 was a perfectly fine restaurant.
-The drinks were really good (I had a large margarita) and the steak I had for dinner was delicious. $138.20
+Paradiso 37 was an excellent restaurant.
+The drinks were delicious (I had a giant margarita), and the steak I had for dinner was delicious. $138.20

 - Crystal Palace: This restaurant is located right in the heart of Magic Kingdom, just off Main Street.
 It’s a buffet-style restaurant and was the first buffet I’ve been to since the pandemic started.
 I know a lot of people think buffets are gross, even pre-pandemic.
 However, I freaking LOVE buffets.
 This one didn’t disappoint either.
 After a long day of walking around and standing in lines, I ate myself silly.
 It was awesome! $154.38

-- Epcot: On our second full day we ventured to Epcot.
-We originally had dinner reservations at one of the restaurants, but after seeing all the great food all over we ended up cancelling.
+- Epcot: On our second full day, we ventured to Epcot.
+We originally had dinner reservations at one of the restaurants, but after seeing all the great food all over, we ended up canceling.
 Instead, we just ate food there throughout the day.
 Most were in smaller portions allowing you to try many different options.
-At one point I had fish and chips, sushi, pizza, and ice cream.
-I really enjoyed the experience. $142.76
+I had fish and chips, sushi, pizza, and ice cream at one point.
+I enjoyed the experience. $142.76

-- Chef Mickey’s: This place, located at Disney’s Contemporary Resort, was a pain to get to from our hotel but it was worth it.
-We went to Chef Mickey’s for brunch on our one non-park day and it did not disappoint.
+- Chef Mickey’s: This place, located at Disney’s Contemporary Resort, was a pain to get to our hotel, but it was worth it.
+We went to Chef Mickey’s for brunch on our one non-park day, and it did not disappoint.
 The kids loved this place since Mickey, Minny, Goofy, Donald, and Pluto would come out to say hello and dance every few minutes.
-The food came out family style and was amazing!
+The food came out family-style and was terrific!
 Eggs, bacon, french toast, cheesy potatoes, and more.
-Highly recommend if you have young children. $143.54
+Highly recommend it if you have young children. $143.54

-- Cinderella’s Royal Table: For months leading up to our trip our 3-year-old only talked about being able to go into “her castle”.
+- Cinderella’s Royal Table: For months leading up to our trip, our 3-year-old only talked about being able to go into “her castle.”
 That, of course, meant Cinderella’s castle at Magic Kingdom.
-This was the one restaurant that we had to pre-pay for to make a reservation.
-The menu was a three course meal with five entree options for adults.
-Kids were able to make their own cupcakes for desert and I had one of the best chocolate mousse desserts ever.
+Cinderella’s castle was the one restaurant that we had to pre-pay for to make a reservation.
+The menu was a three-course meal with five entree options for adults.
+Kids could make their cupcakes for dessert, and I had one of the best chocolate mousse desserts ever.
 This was one of those experiences where it was cool to experience once, but I probably wouldn’t do it again given the high cost. $280.42

 Total Cost: $1,101

 We also spent about $35 at the arcade and about $100 on souvenirs.
-The grandparents also bought the kids a few souvenirs as well which are not included in the cost and honestly, I don’t want to know what they spent.
-It probably wasn’t too much though.
+The grandparents also bought the kids a few souvenirs, which are not included in the cost, and honestly, I don’t want to know what they spent.
+It probably wasn’t too much, though.

 Total Cost: $335